jerrywdlee/pi-sync/readme.md

   username: pi # needed
   password: raspberry # optional, but one of password or privateKey is needed
   # privateKey: PATH/TO/KEY # optional, but one of password or privateKey is needed
+  readyTimeout: 10000 # optional, How long (in milliseconds) to wait for the SSH handshake to complete

 transport: # directory setting of sftp
   remotePath: ~/pi-sync # optional, default is ~/SAME-DIR-NAME